 Do you know your heart age?
 Not your age (although I do have to think about that some days) but your heart’s age.
 Your habits can affect how old your heart is—and it might just be older than you are!
-During February, which is Heart month, Shopper’s Drug Mart is helping Canadians calculate their heart age by taking a simple online test.
+During February, which is Heart month, Shopper’s Drug Mart is helping Canadians calculate their heart age.

 I admit I was curious.
 I tend to think I’m healthy.
 I mean, I’m a little bit overweight (thanks to three kids!) and I do like chocolate and I don’t exercise much (other than walking to and from class or carrying the baby or running up and down the stairs to get everything needed to get us out the door), but I don’t have terrible habits.
 Okay, maybe I’m not as healthy as I think I am.
 (When school is done, I’ll work on that!)

 So I clicked over to the website.
 The first thing I noticed was that you have to be 30 to take the test.
 I’m 30 in a couple of months (which I realized after a moment of thought) so I felt okay about fudging the number.
 I did wonder why the test was designed only for people over 30.
 I mean, wouldn’t it be a good thing to start thinking about heart health before then?
 To develop better habits before your heart gets older than you?

 After that came a few easy questions and then they got harder.
 Even when I was seeing my midwife once a month, I couldn’t have told you what my blood pressure is, much less some of the other numbers on the test.
 So I put “average.”
 Like I said, I tend to think I’m averagely healthy.
 After clicking a few more buttons and getting the chance to double-check the data I’d entered, I found out my heart age.

 Awesome.
 My heart is the same age as me.